fly-san/algorithms/Arrays/kadanes-algorithm.md

 ```

 From (ii.), its possible to infer `[-2, 1]` will never be part of the maximum sum,
-unless theres another element ahead which counterbalance its current sum!
+unless theres another element ahead which counterbalances its current sum!

 CONCLUSION:

 (a) In other words, if the current sum is negative `(cs < 0)`, this element carries NO WEIGHT
 UNTIL we reach a element whose value is enough to turn the sum positive again.

 (b) If the current sum is greater than the last maximum sum (see NOTE),
 then we can update the maximum sum value to the current sum.